 Mediation is a process which enables you to sort things out with your former partner or spouse without using the Court process.
-It is often called a ‘dispute resolution’ process.
+It is often called an alternative ‘dispute resolution’ process.

 Mediation works by having joint meetings with your chosen mediator.
-At those meetings you and your former partner/spouse decide what you need to deal with.
+At those meetings you and your former partner/spouse decide what you need to deal with and can including discussing children arrangements.
 The mediator helps you focus on the issues and come up with solutions to try to resolve areas of difficulty.
 The process is not limited to helping couples with divorce or separation.
 It can help with wider family issues as well, such as grand parents.

-For further enquiries or to make a mediation referral please contact Tracy Cross.
+For further enquiries or to make a mediation referral please contact our mediator, Tracy Cross.

 How much will it cost?